ucc23/ucc/_pages/DBs_edits.md

 a = possible asterism/dust hole/star cloud (no cluster)
-cr =  Cluster Remnant (Pavani and Bica 2007A&A...468..139P) d = dubious, objects considered doubtful by the DSS images inspection e = embedded open cluster (or cluster associated with nebulosity) g = possible globular cluster m = possible moving group n = "non-existent NGC" (RNGC, Sulentic, 1979, Cat.
+cr =  Cluster Remnant (Pavani and Bica 2007A&A...468..139P) d = dubious, objects considered doubtful by the DSS images inspection g = possible globular cluster m = possible moving group n = "non-existent NGC" (RNGC, Sulentic, 1979, Cat.
 VII/1).
 Some of Bica's POCRs (Possible Open Cluster Remnant, 2001A&A...366..827B) are also "non-existent NGC" objects.